orthanc-server/orthanc-setup-samples/docker/mssql/README.md

 This demo contains:

 - an Orthanc container with the ODBC plugin enabled.
-Note that the MSODBC drivers are not installed by default in the `osimis/orthanc` images so you must build your own image with a [Dockerfile](new-orthanc/Dockerfile)
 - a MSSQL container that will store the Orthanc Index DB (the dicom files are stored in a Docker volume)

 The MSSQL container has been customized to create the Orthanc DB at startup.